Real Butter Fudge. COM

 While in motion, drop in small slabs of butter, not too fast so they will melt into the hot mixture.
 Finally, drop in 2 tbs of vanilla.
 Leave in Cuisinart for a total of 5-7 minutes and thank your lucky stars for kitchen machines!

 Meanwhile, coat a large plate or serving platter with unmelted, stick butter.
 Pour liquid fudge onto the serving platter and let cool for about an hour.
-Score the cool fudge with a shape knife and place into refrigerator to cool overnight, or for at least a few hours.
-Re-score the fudge once cold.
+Place into refrigerator to cool overnight, or for at least a several hours.
+You can score the cool fudge with a shape knife after an hour and re-score the fudge once cold, but I've found that well-made fudge cuts just fine.

 To remove, cover with wax paper, flip upside down, and run cool-warm water on the bottom of the plate for just 5-7 seconds.
 Just enough heat will penetrate the plate to soften the butter and permit you to pop up the slabs of fudge, row by row, from the plate with a spatula.
 Break and pile into a serving dish.
 Keep refrigerated until you're ready to enjoy.
 When service outdoor, keep serving dish on ice if available.

 Maple Fudge-- One of our favorite variations for the fall and winter!
-Substitute brown sugar for white and a cup of pure maple syrup for the chocolate squares.
-Temperatures may vary, so go with the soft-firm ball test over numbers.
+Substitute brown sugar for white and a cup of pure maple syrup in place of the 8oz of chocolate squares.
+Temperatures may vary, so go with the firm-ball test over the numbers.